 - Little League and other youth organizations such as Babe Ruth/Cal Ripken Baseball and RBI Baseball are, of course, organized leagues for younger people, basically from as soon as someone is old enough to swing a bat until they are eligible for College (sometimes even longer).
 Little League itself is the largest youth sports organization in the world, and its Little League World Series (which differs from the College and MLB World Series in that it actually has teams from different continents) in Williamsport, Pennsylvanianote draws pretty large crowds, is shown on ESPN and ABC, and has featured many future Major Leaguers back when they were young innocent 12-year-olds.
-The current champions are the Kitasuna Little League from the Tokyo district of Kōtō.
+The current champions are the Honolulu Little League, one of several leagues operating in Hawaii's capital.

 - Negro Leagues Now defunct, but from about 1887 to 1947 Major League Baseball instituted a color line, barring players of African descent (this was technically a gentleman's agreement since neither the American nor National Leagues had an explicit policy.
 The result was the creation of a "third" major league (although many of its teams were not as consistently financially viable as their white counterparts) consisting of the top African-American talent.
 Many Negro League teams were often on par with or better than their white counterparts.
 Sometimes it would exist as a formal league other times it would exist as a collection of barnstorming teams.
 After 1947, when Jackie Robinson signed with the Dodgers, Negro League teams hemorrhaged talent to the Majors.
 The Negro American League formally folded in 1958 and the final Negro League team to exist, the Indianapolis Clowns, lasted until the 1980s.